lindavr/Docs/readme.md

 * **Participate in community discussion**, such as a [Microsoft forum][Forum-MSDN-Main] or [Stack Overflow][Forum-SO-Main] discussion.
 See the [Repository organization](#repository-organization) section below for service-specific examples.
 * **Submit a Pull Request**, which contains your suggested changes to the actual content, targeting content in one of the docs.microsoft.com GitHub repositories.
 See the [Repository organization](#repository-organization) section below for the list of repositories.

-The remainder of this article is devoted to the last option, and provides additional detail on how you can use the GitHub Pull Request feature to make contributions.
+The remainder of this article is devoted to the last option, providing additional detail on how you can use the GitHub Pull Request feature to make contributions.
 ## Contributing via Pull Request

 GitHub is a hosting service for Git repositories, which is where docs.microsoft.com content is stored.
 A Git *repository* (aka: *repo*) is a conceptual container for one or more branches.
 A *branch* contains the actual folders/files that make up the set of content for a project.
 Branches and can also be used for versioning, with the 'master' branch serving as the main plan-of-record for the project.